smathot/academicmarkdown/readme.md

 	 exclude: [Contents, Contact]
 	--%

+### Magic variables

+Magic variables are automatically replaced by certain values, and are indicated like this: `%varname%`.
+The following magic variables are available:

+- `%wc%`: Word count
+- `%cc%`: Character count

 ## License

 Academic Markdown is available under the GNU General Public License 3.
 For more information, see the included file `COPYING`.